Learn / Blog / Article

 Spoiler alert!
 Hotjar’s Session Recordings include each of the following features, making it a great choice for busy teams that want to analyze user behavior.

 When you want to see replays from users who took specific actions, session recording segments can save you a lot of time.For example, if you want to investigate why customers on your ecommerce site are abandoning their carts, you could create a filter for visitors who exited from the checkout page.

 Looking for recordings of users sticking around?
 Filter by Engagement Score and identify what makes your users stay on your website, so you can replicate this success across more pages.

 If you need to analyze particular traffic segments on your website, look for a session replay tool that sends you alerts and notifications about the segments you choose.

 When you analyze user behavior, you might want to understand how individuals move through multiple pages.
 Look for a tool that lets you watch the user’s entire journey as they click through different parts of your site.

-5. Keyboard stroke recording
+5. Keyboard stroke recording with complete privacy

 Sometimes it can be helpful to see what your users are typing—for instance, you might want to know what they’re writing in the search bar.
 This is when keystroke recording is helpful.
-Tools with this feature will anonymize personal data, like credit card details, while showing you what users type in search bars and other fields.
+Tools with this feature will anonymize personal and sensitive data, like credit card details, while showing you what users type in search bars and other fields.